 Capital governance, endowment architecture, and the structural discipline that protects mission across time.

 No single dimension defines The SAVI Ministries alone.
-The institution's identity is the integration of all four — spiritual formation, humanitarian execution, human restoration, and institutional stewardship — operating as interdependent components of a single governed system.
+The institution's identity is the integration of all four (spiritual formation, humanitarian execution, human restoration, and institutional stewardship) operating as interdependent components of a single governed system.

 Teachings deepen the spiritual layer while remaining fully integrated with the other three.
 Those who encounter this institution through its teachings are encountering one dimension of a system that extends well beyond the teaching function.
 The other three dimensions are described in full in the pages linked throughout this site.

 The integration is deliberate.
-Faith, service, and stewardship were designed to operate as one system from the institution's founding — because the conviction that animates this work is that they cannot be separated without diminishing each one.
+Faith, service, and stewardship were designed to operate as one system from the institution's founding, because the conviction that animates this work is that they cannot be separated without diminishing each one.

 The spiritual formation work available on this page is one expression of an institution designed to serve human need through organized, governed, long-horizon execution.
-Those who have been formed by these teachings are invited to understand the fuller institutional system of which this formation is a part — and, where alignment exists, to find their place within it through the appropriate engagement pathway.
+Those who have been formed by these teachings are invited to understand the fuller institutional system of which this formation is a part, and where alignment exists, to find their place within it through the appropriate engagement pathway.